-As of October 2020, it remains the longest in NFL history until Justin Tucker dethroned Prater.
-There have been longer field goals in high school, NCAA college football and NFL preseason, but none longer during the National Football League regular season or playoffs
+It remained the longest in NFL history until Justin Tucker dethroned Prater.
+There have been longer field goals in high school, NCAA college football and NFL preseason, but none longer during the National Football League regular season or playoffs than these two.

 Since the NFL-AFL merger in 1970, there have been 22 field goals over 60 yards.
 Some kickers have even flirted with the record recently, including Graham Gano’s 63-yard game-winning kick against the New York Giants in 2018 and Brett Maher’s 63-yarder against the Philadelphia Eagles in 2019.

 Maher also added two more 62-yard field goals against the Eagles and New York Jets.
 In 2020, Jason Myers set a Seattle Seahawks record by drilling a 61-yarder.

 Here is the full list of the longest NFL field goals of all time with assistance from the Pro Football Hall of Fame:

 64 Yards: Matt Prater (Denver Broncos, 2013)